yeungon/In-JavaScript-we-trust/README.md

 We have a self-invoking function with three parameters declared.
 Note that `arguments` inside a function returns an object consisting of the parameters of the function.

-The key part here is that when we assign a value to that array (or any element), the function will use that value rather than the value from the parameter we pass to it when calling the function.
+The key part here is that when we assign a value to that array (it is array-like, as mentioned above) (or any element), the function will use that value rather than the value from the parameter we pass to it when calling the function.
 Hence, `c` will be `(typeof arguments).length;` (6) rather than 3.

 As `c` has a new value of 6, it is definitely less than 10, so we get the final result `console.log(++c)`, which returns 7.

 Note that `arguments` is not available on arrow functions.
 See more detailed here https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments

+From ES6 onwards, it is recommended to use ...restParameter given that it is a true array.
+It means you can manipulate the parameter with native JavaScript functions such as map, reduce or filter.

 For PHP developer, we have `func_get_args()` in PHP that does the same thing, but it will not override the value passed.
 Check it by yourself at https://3v4l.org/dMfhW